IDR/celery-example/README.md

 Redis security
 --------------

-You can set a [password and other configuration options](http://docs.celeryproject.org/en/latest/getting-started/brokers/redis.html) when starting Redis, or in the Redis configuration file.
+You can set a [password and other configuration options](http://docs.celeryproject.org/en/latest/getting-started/brokers/redis.html) when starting Redis (`--requirepass`), or in the Redis configuration file.
-Note that all communication is in plain text so does not guard against network sniffing.
+All communication is in plain text so this does not guard against network sniffing.
+Redis can [write its data to disk](http://redis.io/topics/persistence) and reload it on startup (`--appendonly yes`) instead of running as an in-memory database.

-    docker run -d --name redis -p 6379:6379 redis --requirepass PASSWORD
+    docker run -d --name redis -p 6379:6379 -v redis-volume:/data redis \
+        --requirepass PASSWORD --appendonly yes

     BROKER_URL = 'redis://:PASSWORD@redis.example.org:6379'

-Redis can [write its data to disk](http://redis.io/topics/persistence) and reload it on startup

-    docker run -d --name redis -p 6379:6379 -v redis-volume:/data redis --requirepass PASSWORD --appendonly yes

 Long-running tasks